mongodb/mongodb-atlas-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report and help us improve our code!
 title: ''
 labels: ''
 assignees: ''